ctb/pony-build/README.txt

 Client results are communicated to the server by XML-RPC, so the client must be able to reach the server via the HTTP protocol.

+See ``client/build-cpython`` for an example of building a Subversion-based C project (checkout, configure, make, run tests).

+See ``client/build-pony-build`` for an example of building a Git-based Python project (clone, build, run tests).

 Client query scripts
 --------------------